Skip to content

 You may decide to include any of the other key aspects of algorithm integrity.

-In some cases, other aspects may have to form part of the audit.
+In some cases, other aspects may have to form part of the review.
 For example, "alignment with objectives" is often required.
 If this is the case, we will discuss this with you upfront and include it.

 Evaluating algorithmic systems to help eliminate bias